 When I was younger, I dreaded the end of the quarter wherein we have to bring home our report card to our parents for them to sign–I dreaded it especially when some of my grades declined.
 My mom always expected me to get 90s in my subjects so when I see 80s (or worse, 70s–gah!
 Trigonometry!) on my card, I get really nervous because I know we’ll be having the talk.

 When we do have the talk, my mom would ask me, with that scary poker face of hers, why I’m not doing well.
 I don’t ever remember blaming the teacher for my grades.
 Instead, I’d tell her honestly that it’s because I didn’t understand the lesson well and that I will review better next time.
 And I did.
 Time and again, I would improve on how I review my lessons to maintain my grades.
 I’d spend extra time after classes reviewing, while I wait for my school service to pick us up from school.
 When I reach home, I’d review again.
 I also review on my way to school, during recess, during lunch time.
 Sometimes, I’d ask my classmates for help.
 Oftentimes, I would ask the teacher.
-I didn’t graduate the best in my class, but I was okay.
+I didn’t graduate the best in my class, but the biggest reward I got is knowing that I did my best.

 I remember sometimes feeling jealous about my cousins because their parents were more laid back when it came to their academics.
 Their schools didn’t pressure them as much too.
 While they hung out with friends after school, I was studying.
 But looking back at it now, I’m glad I went through that kind of pressure in Assumption then in Ateneo.
 They trained me well–not just in academics, but in life.
 Ateneo especially.
 It’s where I learned to stand on my own, to fight my battles on my own.
 And it’s not so much about the grades in the end; it’s knowing that you failed, but stood up and tried again.